ipfs/js-ipfs-repo-migrations/README.md

-# ⛔️ DEPRECATED: This module has been merged into by the [ipfs-repo](https://github.com/ipfs/js-ipfs-repo) module <!-- omit in toc -->
+# ⛔️ DEPRECATED: This module has been merged into the [ipfs-repo](https://github.com/ipfs/js-ipfs-repo) module <!-- omit in toc -->

 # Migration tool for JS IPFS Repo <!-- omit in toc -->